How to set up?

 For RHEL with SELinux enabled runtime only

-Allow the 389 (ldap) and 80 (frontend http) ports for usage in SELinux subsystem
+Allow the 389 (LDAP) and 80 (frontend HTTP) ports for usage in the SELinux subsystem:

 sudo semanage port -a -t http_port_t -p tcp 80